HED-diou/MiniShell/README.md

 This two-person project was done with [najib37](https://github.com/najib37).

-I was responsible for the parsing, argument checking, execution, redirection and piping.
+nramadan for the parsing, argument checking, execution, redirection and piping.

-Macrespo took care of the environment variables, built-in functions, and signal handling.
+I took care of the environment variables, built-in functions, and signal handling.